AkshayVivekananda/AI-Gloves/README.md

 ## **Source Code**

-The source code for the project can be found in the following file: [Download source.ino](https://github.com/AkshayVivekananda/AI-Gloves/raw/main/Source%20Code%20and%20Circuit%20Diagram/source.ino)
+The source code for the project can be downloaded from the following link: [Download source.ino](https://fastupload.io/e3fc8e04abb194ab)

 ## **List of Components**